 During this time, you may experience several side effects.
-Three major side effects your healthcare team will carefully watch for are:
+The four major side effects your healthcare team will carefully watch for are:

 - infection